PSPDFKit/awesome-nutrient/web/annotation/watermark-annotations/README.md

-# Watermark Annotations Example
+# Watermark Example

-This example demonstrates how to programmatically create watermark annotations using Nutrient Web SDK.
+This example demonstrates how to programmatically add watermarks using Nutrient Web SDK.
 It creates a grid of transparent "CONFIDENTIAL" text watermarks across all pages of a PDF document.

 ## Features

-- Creates a 4x3 grid of watermark text annotations on each page
+- Creates a 4x3 grid of watermarks on each page
 - Watermarks are semi-transparent (20% opacity) with a 30-degree rotation
 - Uses page dimensions to automatically position watermarks
-- Flattens annotations to make them permanent and non-editable
+- Flattens the watermarks to make them permanent and non-editable

+**Note:** This example disables text selection (`disableTextSelection: true`) to prevent the watermarks from being selected.
+This is a limitation of using text annotations for watermarks—disabling text selection affects the entire document.
+If your use case requires text selection, consider using image annotations instead.

 ## How to Run